dicebear/dicebear/apps/docs/pages/guides/avatar-library-comparison/index.md

 # Avatar library comparison

-DiceBear is an open source avatar library with [%STYLE_COUNT% styles](/styles/), a [free HTTP API](/how-to-use/http-api/), and libraries for six languages.
+DiceBear is an open source avatar library with [%STYLE_COUNT% styles](/styles/), a [free HTTP API](/how-to-use/http-api/), and libraries for seven languages.
 Each style has a [deep set of options](/guides/access-all-available-options/): you can recolor the avatar, swap individual features, control the background, and weight how likely each variant is, so two avatars from the same style can look completely different.
 This page compares it with the avatar libraries developers most often weigh against it, to help you choose the right one for your project.
 All of them are good at what they do, and the best choice depends on your stack and the look you are after.

 <DocsComparisonTable />